top of page

 But life in rural Cheshire was about to change dramatically.
 With the Industrial Revolution, childhood mortality began to decline, but society’s existing structures were upended.
 In the 1860s, my branch of the Edwardson family was on the move again, likely in search of work as industries transformed the country.
 By the turn of the 20th century, we had settled in the Chester/Wrexham area.
 While many families sought new lives overseas, ours stayed much closer to home!

-My Edwardson Family Tree Roadblock:
+Edwardson Family Tree History

 William Edwardson